Educational Resources for Companion Dog Owners

 • AKC Canine Good Citizen (CGC)

 There are different ‘levels’ you can pass, starting with the basic CGC and graduating to CGC-Advanced and CGC-Urban.
 Don’t be intimidated – if you’re working regularly with your dog, taking classes, and tapping into some of the other resources on this list, you should have no problem passing.
-We strongly recommend you work towards it!
 If you tell your class instructor you’re interested in taking the CGC, they can work with you on each of the items you need to pass.
 When you’re ready, you can search for evaluator’s near you on the AKC website (linked above).

 • Core Reading